Create with a named template (env_name, template_name, repo_url, odoo_image)

 Auto-dependency installation

-Place these files in your repository root for automatic installation during environment creation:
+Place these files in your repository for automatic installation during environment creation:

 phonenumbers==8.13.0